RAZAFINDRATSIMA LAB

 Seheno Andriantsaralaza

 Dr. Seheno Andriantsaralaza is a tropical ecologist with experience in conservation biology and ecology.
 Since her PhD in 2015, her research interests have been focusing on plant-animal interactions and seed dispersal ecology with a strong interest in large-fruited plant species such as baobabs whose fruits were dispersed by extinct large animals, called megafauna.
 She is currently a PEER fellow (Partnerships for Enhanced Engagement in Research) which is an USAID program.
 Seheno is also working on lemur conservation; she is the Madagascar Manager of the Lemur Conservation Network and the in-country director of NGO Lemur Love.
-Seheno is collaborating with the lab members at Cal in various aspects of her research and is currently here as Visiting Scholar.
+Seheno collaborated with the lab members at Cal in various aspects of her research during her time as a Visiting Scholar.

 Personal website: https://sehenoandriantsaralaza.weebly.com